In This Article

 What Is Dermaplaning?

-Dermaplaning is common practice in Japan, also known as kao sori.
+Dermaplaning is a common practice in Japan, also known as kao sori.
 It's "as common as tweezing your brows," says Japanese skincare expert and DHC Skincare editor Cynthia Popper.
-Everyone in Japan does it, from teens to people over 50.
+Many people in Japan do it, from teens to those over 50.
 "Facial straight razors are found at every drugstore, and kao sori salons are ubiquitous," she adds.